 Mount Bourgeau is not a hard hike.
 It’s a gradual incline pretty much the entire way, with nothing seriously steep.
-However, the hike is 21.7 km round trip and has an elevation gain of 1,731 meters making it a very very long day.
+However, the hike is 21.7 km round trip and has an elevation gain of 1,731 meters, making it a very long day.

-There is no scrambling or anything technical involved to summit Bourgeau, but it is a very long hike and day so if you bring the kids and pets make sure they are cared for.
+There is no scrambling or anything technical involved to summit Bourgeau, but it is a very long hike and day so if you bring the kids and pets, make sure they are cared for.
 You can always stop at Bourgeau Lake if any members of your party get fatigued.

 How Busy is Mount Bourgeau Lake Hike?